Federal Energy Regulatory Commission, Department of Energy.

 Notice of information collection and request for comments.

-In compliance with the requirements of the Paperwork Reduction Act of 1995, 44 U.S.C.
-3506(c)(2)(A), the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the information collection, [FERC-725V (Mandatory Reliability Standards: COM Reliability Standards)] which will be submitted to the Office of Management and Budget (OMB) for a review of the information collection requirements.
+In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the currently approved information collection, FERC-725V, Mandatory Reliability Standards: COM Reliability Standards.

-You may submit comments (identified by Docket No. RD16-9-000) by either of the following methods:
+You may submit copies of your comments (identified by Docket No. IC21-23-000) by one of the following methods:

 FOR FURTHER INFORMATION CONTACT: